Dungyichao/Auto_Generate_WordDoc/README.md

             return ds;
 }
 ```
-The following code will show you how to call the function above
+The following code will show you the connecting string required to be put into the function above
 ```c#
 internal string connection_database = "Data Source = 172.16.246.78; Initial Catalog = SQL_Database; Persist Security Info=True;User ID = sa; Password = some_pwd; Connection Timeout=1";